rubiojr/chef-rpms-builder/README.md

 # Prepare the environment

-If your OS is RHEL5/CentOS5/SL5, I recommend you to install RBEL repo first.
-See http://rbel.frameos.org
+If you are trying to build in RHEL5/CentOS5/SL5, you must install newer versions of ruby (1.8.7) and rubygems (>= 1.3.2) first.
+Up to date packages are available at http://rbel.frameos.org

 First, we need to install some tools and build dependencies: